 While you’re probably wildly entertained by statistical comparisons, this is probably the point where you ask yourself what this all means.

 A LOT of people will be shopping.
-Open Enrollment runs from the beginning of November through the end of January.
+Open Enrollment runs from the beginning of November through the middle of December, except for some states.
 Over 14 million people could be looking for new health insurance plans, making it the biggest Open Enrollment period ever.

 Overconfidence can be dangerous.
 Outside of Special Enrollment Periods, Open Enrollment is the only time when you can buy health insurance throughout the year.
 That means if you don’t understand what a deductible is, or what your out-of-pocket maximum is, you could be stuck with a plan that’s outside of your budget for the entire year.
 Knowing what these terms mean, and what they mean for your finances, can save you a lot of headaches – or worse.